Homecoming (Glee): Ratings

 The episode received 2.34 million viewers and a 0.7/2 on adult 18-49, making the sixth season premiere the least watched season premiere in the show's history.

 Critical response

 "Homecoming" was given positive reviews by critics.
-Lauren Hoffman from Vulture said that the episode's final number "Home" was "legitimately touching, although that might just be the camaraderie and hand-holding and actual fireworks.".
-Christopher Rogers from Hollywood Life said that he "totally loved the season six premiere and feel that Glee’s going to go out with a bang".
+Lauren Hoffman from Vulture said that the episode's final number "Home" was "legitimately touching, although that might just be the camaraderie and hand-holding and actual fireworks".
+Christopher Rogers from Hollywood Life said that he "totally loved the season six premiere and feel that Glees going to go out with a bang".
 The A.V.
 Club's Brandon Nowalk said that "Homecoming" was "classic Glee", and "by the end of the hour it commits to its four new characters so strongly I was as moved by the gesture as I was by the dawning realization that I actually like these new kids."
 Miranda Wicker from TV Fanatic expressed that she can't quit watching Glee.
 "Once the New Directions get in your blood they're there to stay", she said.